 For more information, please see How SELCAL Works

 For SELCAL applications, please use the Online SELCAL Application

-SELCAL codes began use in civil aviation in 1957 under the direction of ICAO.
-Shortly following SELCAL’s introduction, ICAO agreed to formally transfer the SELCAL registration and management functions to Aeronautical Radio Incorporated (ARINC).
-From that point, ARINC became the official registrar of all SELCAL codes, accepting all SELCAL applications directly, as well as providing an annual report to ICAO with a summary of SELCAL usage.
-In 2006, the ARINC section responsible for SELCAL was split of into a separate company called Aviation Spectrum Resources, Inc. (ASRI).
-Owned primarily by airspace users in Northern America, ASRI is now the official SELCAL Registrar for all SELCAL codes worldwide.
-The SELCAL register has now increased to 35,000 SELCAL code assignments and continues to grow with the demand for air travel.
+SELCAL began use in civil aviation in 1957 under the direction of ICAO.
+Shortly after the introduction of SELCAL Operations, ICAO formally transferred the SELCAL registration and management functions to Aeronautical Radio Incorporated (ARINC).
+From that point, ARINC became the official registrar of SELCAL codes, accepting all SELCAL applications directly, as well as providing an annual report to ICAO with a summary of SELCAL usage.
+In 2006, the ARINC section responsible for SELCAL was re-structured into a separate company called Aviation Spectrum Resources, Inc. (ASRI).
+ASRI is now the official ICAO SELCAL Registrar for all SELCAL codes worldwide.

 Given the growth in the demand for SELCAL codes, there is a shortage of available 4-letter codes.
 This shortage has required re-use of the same code by more than one aircraft.
 The number of SELCAL codes registered has now increased to 35,000 SELCAL code assignments, over three times the number of available unique SELCAL code combinations.

 Where possible duplicate codes are assigned to aircraft operated in widely separated areas of the world, and usually do not have the same HF radio frequency assignment.
 However, there are occasions when multiple aircraft having the same SELCAL code may be operating in the same control area, and may respond to the same SELCAL transmission.
 Therefore, SELCAL should not be used as a substitute for proper voice identification procedures.